Search

 • Do not raise or lower the drill by its power cord.

-• Do not use in wet or muddy locations.
+• Do not use the drill in wet or muddy locations.
 Use a nonpowered drill instead.

 • Do not use excessive force to drill into hard material.
 Reduce drill speed if possible.